AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       ba2.coarsen(2);    // Modify the copy
       // The original copy is unmodified even though they share internal data.

-For advanced users,  provides functions performing the intersection of a BoxArray and a Box.
+For advanced users, AMReX provides functions performing the intersection of a :cpp:`BoxArray` and a :cpp:`Box`.
 These functions are much faster than a naive implementation of performing intersection of the Box with each Box in the BoxArray.
-If one needs to perform those intersections, functions amrex::intersect, BoxArray::intersects and BoxArray::intersections should be used.
+If one needs to perform those intersections, functions :cpp:`amrex::intersect`, :cpp:`BoxArray::intersects` and :cpp:`BoxArray::intersections` should be used.

 .. _sec:basics:dm: